-To start with, here is an insight into why HTML5 is becoming the new standard which addresses the modern needs and expectations of websites in this ages of smartphones and tablets.
-So lets get started.
+To start with, here is an insight into why HTML5 is becoming the new standard that addresses the modern needs and expectations of websites in this age of smartphones and tablets.
+So let’s get started.

 So what is HTML5?